-The CLP is a district-scale land package in central Cameroon, covering ~3,600km2 of previously unexplored Paleo-Proterozoic to Pan-African age rocks that are highly prospective for a range of commodities, including orogenic-style gold mineralisation and lithium.
+The CLP is a district-scale land package in central Cameroon, covering ~3,600kmof previously unexplored Paleo-Proterozoic to Pan-African age rocks that are highly prospective for a range of commodities, including orogenic-style gold mineralisation and lithium.

-Located to the west of the regional capital, Ngaoundéré, the package comprises the Eastern CLP licences (Tenekou, Niambaram, Pokor, Ndom and Mbe), the Western CLP licences (Mana, Dogon and Sanga), both prospective for gold; Oriole has 90% ownership of seven of the licences, the exception being Mbe (80% ownership), however the Company is in the process of structuring which would see it return to 90% at Mbe.
+Located to the west of the regional capital, Ngaoundéré, the package comprises the Eastern CLP licences (Tenekou, Niambaram, Pokor, Ndom and Mbe), the Western CLP licences (Mana, Dogon and Sanga), both prospective for gold; Oriole has 90% ownership of seven of the licences, the exception being Mbe (where BCM International has earned 50% ownership, and administration is in progress for Company to purchase its local partners combined 10% equity position).
 A further licence, Maboum, is currently under application to the east of the Eastern CLP.

 The eight Eastern CLP and Western CLP licences, all of which were granted in February 2021, were applied for following an in-house, country-wide prospectivity analysis that deemed the district as having significant potential to host orogenic-type gold mineralisation.
 This assessment was made on the basis of host-rock geology, structural location – targeting the regional Tcholliré-Banyo shear zone (TBSZ) which is a major splay off the larger scale Central African Shear Zone.
 The TBSZ and its associated shears, thrusts and faults are (according to academic literature) thought to be one of the significant structural controls for gold and other mineralisation in the region.
 Remote sensing work on the CLP has interpreted that the TBSZ passes through at least six licences; all of the Oriole licences in the east of the package and at least one of the BEIG3 licences (Sanga) in the west, with the potential for it to be hidden by the Cenozoic cover rocks in the Mana and Dogon.